chasewalker26/Integrated-Decision-Gradients/README.md

 Example Usage
 ---

-This repository provides an example notebook
+This repository provides an example notebook example.ipynb
- * example.ipynb showcases the use of IDG, as well as provides a visual comparison with IG, LIG, GIG, and AGI.
+ * It showcases the use of IDG, as well as provides a visual comparison with IG, LIG, GIG, and AGI.
  * The img/ folder provides four correctly classified imagenet images for experimentation

 Replicating the Paper Results